 Other harmful actions like smoking, excessive drinking, driving dangerously, using substances like glue or taking drugs are not usually seen as self-harm in this sense.
 Eating disorders may be thought by some to be a form of self-harm but are not the focus of this section.

 For some, self-harm can continue over many months or years without becoming dangerous, but sometimes it can result in death or permanent injury even if the person themselves does not necessarily intend this.
 Self-harm needs to be taken seriously, but it is important to respond to it in a calm and helpful way.

 Although people don’t always talk about self-harm it is relatively common.
 Self-harm can be experienced by anyone, though some people are more at risk, for example people who have experienced childhood trauma or are experiencing emotional overwhelm.

 Why do people self-harm?

 The underlying reasons why someone might self-harm are often complex.
-People may find it difficult to explain why they self-harm and those around them often find it hard to understand.
-The reasons people self-harm varies widely from person to person and sometimes from one time to the next.
+People may find it difficult to explain why they self-harm, and those around them often find it hard to understand.
+The reasons people self-harm vary widely from person to person and sometimes from one time to the next.